zsscode/2019-Spring-DL/README.md

 **Tests**
 * There will be one Test (yes, only one test)
-* Test will be CLOSED book and CLOSED notes, and CLOSED electronics
+* Test will be CLOSED book, CLOSED notes, and CLOSED electronics

 **Presentations**
 * You can choose to present alone or as a part of a two people team (formed randomly)